 If you use the default VPC and default security group you don't need to continue.
 Other than to open ports on the security group as described below.
-If you use the default VPC (one that was created when the account was created, not one from a converted Classic account) and a custom security group, again, in AWS you need only open ports on that security group.
+If you use the default VPC (one that was created when the account was created, not one from a converted Classic account) and a custom security group, again, in AWS you need only open ports on that security group and you can skip to the ports section below.
 However, this will require an extra step in CloudTest when creating grids.

 If you are going to use a custom VPC and it's not already set up you'll need to do so once you've logged into AWS with the appropriate permissions.
 Name the VPC, create the CIDR block, and configure to any other required specifications.
 You will only want to create one VPC for CloudTest per region, and will need a VPC in each region you expect to use for load generation.
 You can use the same name in each region.

 The CloudTest instance needs to be able to talk to itself using the instance hostname.

 - Right click on the VPC and click Edit DNS Hostnames

 - Right click on the VPC and click Edit DNS Resolution to make sure that is also set to Yes.
 By default it should be.
 If not, select Yes and Save.

 You will either need to create a new Subnet or use a previously created one and associate it with your VPC.
 We'll create one from scratch.
 Assuming you're still in the VPC Dashboard: